-Cold brew, or cold water extract, refers to the process of preparing coffee in water at room temperature or cold water.
-Cold brew coffee is not to be confused with iced coffee, which refers to coffee that is brewed hot and then chilled by pouring over or adding ice.
+Cold brewis a coffee preparation technique where coffee is extracted using cold water or at room temperature.
+Cold brew coffee is not the same as iced coffee, which refers to coffee that is brewed hot and then chilled by pouring over or adding ice.

 There are various ways to prepare cold brew coffee.
 The most common brewing methods are immersion cold brew, (steeping), and cold drip, (Dutch coffee).